Alessandro Grego: Other works

 In 1999 he composed the electronic opera L'aura which was selected for preservation by the electroacoustic music phonotheque of the National Library of France.

-In 2003 he dedicated himself to Heliossea, a live show with music, images and interactions with the audience.
+In 2003, he dedicated himself to Heliossea, a live show with music, images and interactions with the audience.
 The performance with flutes (Roberto Fabbriciani) and electronic music has the peculiarity of taking place in the early morning, at dawn, and being regulated by environmental parameters such as the sunrise and surrounding environmental sounds thanks to an algorithm developed by Grego at the Institute of Computer Music and Sound Technology in Zurich.
 The work was carried out in collaboration with the Italian National Institute of Astrophysics and the astrophysicist Massimo Ramella of the Astronomical Observatory of Trieste.
 The performance is reprised in 2023, twenty years after the first edition, in the park of Miramare Castle in Trieste under the title "Heliossea XX," still featuring Fabbriciani but this time with Alvise Vidolin directing the sound.

-In 2006 he wrote the song Le corps e(s)t l'histoire for clarinet and live electronics, dedicated to the memory of Pier Paolo Pasolini and commissioned by the Institut International de Musique Électroacoustique in Bourges (IMEB).
+In 2006, he wrote the song Le corps e(s)t l'histoire for clarinet and live electronics, dedicated to the memory of Pier Paolo Pasolini and commissioned by the Institut International de Musique Électroacoustique in Bourges (IMEB).

-In 2004 he published a monographic anthology Un mar deserto with the participation of Arnoldo Foà, produced by the Municipality of Trieste with the scientific support of the Biagio Marin Study Center.
+In 2004, he published a monographic anthology Un mar deserto with the participation of Arnoldo Foà, produced by the Municipality of Trieste with the scientific support of the Biagio Marin Study Centre.

-In 2011 he worked on the song Persistenza della memoria, originated from a research on sound carried out at WDR Cologne together with Nicola Sani.
-The song is the very first composition ever to use the hyperbass flute, the largest and lowest pitched instrument in the flute family designed by Roberto Fabbriciani.
+In 2011, he worked on the song Persistenza della memoria, originated from a research on sound carried out at WDR Cologne together with Nicola Sani.
+The song is the very first composition ever to use the hyperbass flute, the largest and lowest-pitched instrument in the flute family designed by Roberto Fabbriciani.

-In the 90s he collaborated in RAI (the Italian national public broadcasting company) radio dramas.
+In the 90s, he collaborated on RAI (the Italian national public broadcasting company) radio dramas.
 He composed music for documentaries such as Galois.
 The story of a revolutionary mathematician dedicated to Evariste Galois and produced, among others, for the International Higher School of Advanced Studies, ICTP of Trieste and the L. Bocconi Commercial University of Milan and Binari, broadcast by RAI.

-In 2022, he creates "SARS-CoV-2: The Complete Genome," the sonification of the nucleic acid sequence of the complete genome of the SARS-CoV-2 virus.
+In 2022, he created "SARS-CoV-2: The Complete Genome," the sonification of the nucleic acid sequence of the complete genome of the SARS-CoV-2 virus.

-In 2023, he publishes "I Colori Di Rives," which acoustically represents the paintings of the Perugian artist Riccardo Veschini, known as Rives.
+In 2023, he published "I Colori Di Rives," which acoustically represents the paintings of the Perugian artist Riccardo Veschini, known as Rives.

 Artistic profile

 Alessandro Grego composed works of contemporary and experimental music.
-He wrote several soundtracks and incidental music for the theater and for movies and radio scripts produced by RAI.
-He collaborated with the flute player Roberto Fabbriciani experimenting new sounds for this instrument and with other performers such as Guido Arbonelli, Massimiliano Damerini, Filippo Faes, Anna Serova, Giuseppe Fricelli, the quartet "Martinu", Serge Conte, Paolo Pollastri, Ciro Scarponi and Emanuele Segre.
+He wrote several soundtracks and incidental music for the theatre and for movies and radio scripts produced by RAI.
+He collaborated with the flute player Roberto Fabbriciani, experimenting with new sounds for this instrument and with other performers such as Guido Arbonelli, Massimiliano Damerini, Filippo Faes, Anna Serova, Giuseppe Fricelli, the quartet "Martinu", Serge Conte, Paolo Pollastri, Ciro Scarponi and Emanuele Segre.